 Since it is difficult to know about every possible IP infringement claim in advance, this is a risky representation to make.
-The service provider will be asked to represent that: (i) has clear title to the products and services; and, (ii) the deliverables will not infringe any intellectual property of any third party.
+The service provider will be asked to represent that: (i) they have a clear title to the products and services; and, (ii) the deliverables will not infringe any intellectual property of any third party.

-Knowledge can be limited to actual knowledge, which is information that service provider actually or consciously knew about, or constructive knowledge, which is knowledge that a prudent individual should have under the circumstances (i.e. information that the individual would be expected to learn after some reasonable level of diligence, or information the individual would be expected to know based on his or her capacity as a director, officer or employee of the company).
+Knowledge can be limited to actual knowledge, that is the information that a service provider actually or consciously knew about, or it can be constructive knowledge, which is knowledge that a prudent individual should have under the circumstances (i.e. information that the individual would be expected to learn after some reasonable level of diligence, or information the individual would be expected to know based on his or her capacity as a director, officer or employee of the company).

 For any express warranty that deliverables and services will conform with any specification documents, they should extend for the length of the term.
 This is very important for agreements involving software, where “updates” could remove critical functionality, such as interoperability.
 This can be a challenging issue to negotiate if the service provider wants to reserve the right to discontinue or sunset services, especially over a long contract term.

-“Undefined “fraud carveouts” continue to find their way into agreements notwithstanding these otherwise well-crafted waiver of reliance provisions.
+“Undefined fraud carveouts” continue to find their way into agreements notwithstanding these otherwise well-crafted waivers of reliance provisions.

 Indemnification in a Master Service Agreement

-Most MSAs will include references in the indemnification provision with all three of these terms” “indemnification”, “defense” and/or “hold harmless”, so it is important to understand each concept and use them appropriately.
+Most MSAs will include references in the indemnification provision with all three of these terms “indemnification”, “defense” and/or “hold harmless”.
+Let’s break them down.

 - “Defense” requires the indemnifying party to engage attorneys and manage any litigation or other proceedings.

-- “To hold harmless” someone is to promise to pay any costs or claims which may result.
+- “To hold harmless” someone is to promise to pay any costs or claims that may result during the term of the contract.
 For example, covering the indemnified party for any subsequent fall-out (e.g. unknown lawsuits or claims) stemming from the covered claim and or/its settlement.

 An indemnification in a service contract obligates a party to compensate the other party for losses or damages set out in the provision.
 This compensation is separate and apart from other contractual obligations and damages.
-For this reason, an indemnity is generally not a substitute remedy for a “normal” breach of contract scenario but is reserved for extreme circumstances in which one party has virtually sole control over the subject matter and the information necessary to prove or disprove the claim.
-It will be important to define what is included in the scope of the indemnity and what is excluded.
+For this reason, an indemnity is generally not a substitute remedy for a “normal” breach of contract scenario.
+It is reserved for extreme circumstances in which one party has virtually sole control over the subject matter and the information necessary to prove or disprove the claim.
+It is important to define what is included in the scope of the indemnity and what is not included.
 Recovery under an indemnification clause is typically excluded from the limitation of liability clause or included under a separate or “super” cap covering certain types of liability.

 ‘An ‘excluded losses’ provision is standard fare as an exception to the scope of indemnification otherwise available for breach of representations and warranties” in commercial agreements.
-The indemnification clause should be limited to third-party claims, not all claims.
-If the indemnification clause will cover direct claims as well as third party claims, this should be clearly stated.
+The indemnification clause should be limited to third-party claims.
+If the indemnification clause will cover direct claims as well as third-party claims, this should be clearly stated.
 Hooper Assocs. v.
 AGS Computers, 74 NY.2d 487 (NY 1989).

 IP Infringement Indemnification

-Customers frequently ask for broad IP indemnification provisions in service agreements, including uncapped IP infringement and indemnity protection from service providers related to service provider’s products and services.
-Their theory is that service providers know the technology better and are in the best position to defend their products and services, unlike customers who has no control or input into the product development process and cannot unilaterally redesign an allegedly infringing product.
-Customers’ expectation is that service providers stand behind their products and commit to provide uncapped IP indemnity in exchange of payment.
+Customers frequently ask for broad IP indemnification provisions in service agreements, including uncapped IP infringement and indemnity protection from service providers related to the service provider’s products and services.
+Their theory is that service providers know the technology better and are in the best position to defend their products and services, unlike customers who have no control or input into the product development process and cannot unilaterally redesign an allegedly infringing product.
+Customers expect that service providers stand behind their products and commit to providing uncapped IP indemnity in exchange for payment.

 IP indemnity can survive termination of the master service agreement and any statements of work under it.
 The time limits should adequately protect the customer from third-party patent claims, which is usually a reasonable risk for services providers to bear.

-The customer in the master service agreement may also request an IP indemnity from service provider which does not exclude other third-party IP/ components.
-In the event service provider seeks to exclude other third-party products from the scope of its outbound IP indemnity to customer, the following options can be considered: (i) require service provider to disclose all the third-party components so customer can determine if any of them poses heightened risk; and (ii) add a monetary cap on the service provider’s indemnity of the third-party components.
+The customer in the master service agreement may also request an IP indemnity from the service provider that does not exclude other third-party IP/ components.
+In the event that a service provider seeks to exclude other third-party products from the scope of its outbound IP indemnity to the customer, the following options can be considered: (i) require service provider to disclose all the third-party components so customer can determine if any of them poses heightened risk; and (ii) add a monetary cap on the service provider’s indemnity of the third-party components.